zackw/cxxfmt/README.md

 ## Exceptions

-`fmt::format` itself guarantees not to throw exceptions under any circumstances whatsoever.
-However, function calls within the argument list (including implicitly generated calls to `str`, `c_str`, `what`, and conversion operators) may still throw.
+`fmt::format` guarantees not to throw exceptions from its internals under any circumstances whatsoever, and to intercept exceptions thrown by conversion functions from the list above.
+However, it cannot intercept exceptions thrown by explicitly-written function calls or other complex expressions within its argument list.

-If an exception occurs within `format`, it will be trapped, and a placeholder (`[exception]`, surrounded by VT-220 reverse video escapes) will replace either the substitution that failed, or the entire string.
+If `format` traps an exception or encounters an internal failure, it will insert a human-readable placeholder, surrounded by VT-220 reverse video escapes, in place of either the substitution that failed, or the entire string.
 If even that can't be made to work (for instance, if memory allocation fails during construction of the placeholder string), `format` will call `std::terminate`.